Academany/FabAcademy-Assessment/electronics_production.md

 # Electronics Production
 Make the Fab (tiny)ISP in-circuit programmer.
+Optionally, make your own FTDI cable.

 ## Learning outcomes:
 * Describe the process of production and programming